 Why energy bills are increasing

-Squeeze on wholesale gas prices around the world drives up household bills
+Squeeze on wholesale gas prices around the world driving up household bills

 The UK’s energy price cap, the maximum amount a utility company can charge an average customer per year for the amount of electricity and gas they use, has been reviewed and risen by 54 per cent, meaning a steep rise in household bills this spring.